ITSLeeds/TDS/README.md

     Environment](https://courses.leeds.ac.uk/a386/transport-planning-and-the-environment-msc)
     to take the course)

+# Assessment (for those doing this as credit-bearing)

+-   You will build-up a portfolio of work
+-   100% coursework assessed, you will submit by **Friday 14th May**:
+    -   **a pdf document up to 10 pages long with figures, tables, references explaining how you used data science to research a transport problem**
+    -   **reproducible code contained in an RMarkdown (.Rmd) document that produced the report**
+-   Written in RMarkdown - will be graded for reproducibility
+-   Code chunks and figures are encouraged
+-   You will submit a non-assessed 2 page pdf + Rmd report by **Friday 26th March**

 # Issues and contributing

 Any feedback or contributions to this repo are welcome.
 If you have a